 As is common practice in the offshore trust industry, Isle of Man Trusts are safeguarded from attacks by individuals bringing a charge originating from a foreign court.
 The merits (or lack thereof) of any such claim on the assets or distributions from a trust properly established in the Isle of Man will be decided under the terms of the Manx Law, which is the legal system in the country.
 Once again, strict compliance with this requirement adds another layer of asset protection for an Isle of Man Trust since Manx laws are extremely favorable towards trust settlors for as long as the trust has been properly established.

 Since the advent of the Isle of Man asset protection trust, there are a number of other jurisdictions that have established similar legislation.
-It is not too far off the mark, in our estimation, to state that there are three regions, in particular, that have surpassed IOM trust legislation.
+The unfortunate news is that the Isle of Man legislation has not kept up with the times.
+Competing jurisdictions have far surpassed their protective legislation and IoM has not reacted in kind.
+So, it is not too far off the mark, in our estimation, to state that there are three regions, in particular, that have surpassed IOM trust legislation.
 The first is the Cook Islands Trust.
 The second is the Nevis Trust and the third is the Belize Trust.

 The Isle of Man governmental authority that oversees trusts strictly controls and regulates the activities of all individuals and companies who provide trust-related services.
 This includes professional trustees, trust administrators and protectors in relation to an express trust, and enforcers in the case of a purpose trust.
 The jurisdiction has a stellar reputation with respect to its financial services industry.
 This sector provides substantial revenue to the island.
 So, government regulators see to it that the reputation of the industry remains beyond reproach.